skip to Main Content

 Addressable TV:

-Watching the same TV program on IPTV and set-top boxes, while the technology that lets you show different ads to different audience segments.
+You watch the same TV program on IPTV and set-top boxes, while the technology lets you show different ads to different audience segments.

 Did you know?

-[blockquote align=”none”]For every 60 seconds, 72 hours of video content is being uploaded to YouTube.[/blockquote]
+[blockquote align= “none”]For every 60 seconds, 72 hours of video content is uploaded to YouTube.[/blockquote]

 B

-Blacklist marketing offers big agency expertise and boutique personalized attention.
+Blocklist marketing offers ample agency expertise and boutique personalized attention.

 C